-Click “Try for free”, enter your email, and click the blue button “Get free trial” to start downloading the installer immediately.
+Click “Try for free”, enter your email, and click the blue button “Get free download” to start downloading the installer immediately.

 Native Apple Silicon Support

-Topaz offers native support for Apple Silicon chips, including M1, M1 Pro, and M1 Max, since version 2.6.
+Topaz offers native support for Apple Silicon chips, since version 2.6.
 Compared with the previous version 2.4 using Rosetta, V2.6 is believed to be 20-30% faster and ten times faster than the Intel version, even on the MBP 16 with an i9 CPU.
 You can see the clear difference via the chart below:

 Video Enhance AI Main Features